-Bartlett High School-Science, Engineering, and High Technology Magnet Academy
+Bartlett High School-Science, Engineering, and High Technology Academy

-The Science, Engineering, and High Technology Magnet Academy at Bartlett High School integrates technology with accelerated math and science coursework.
+The Science, Engineering, and High Technology Magnet Academy at Bartlett High School (a Magnet Schools of America Nationally Certified Program (2022) integrates technology with accelerated math and science coursework.

 The academy encourages all creative students with an interest in the fields of engineering, math, and science to apply.
 The academy prepares students to succeed in using current and future technologies such as 3D printing, precision manufacturing, and computer-aided design.
 Students are given hands-on experiences in the classroom and the community with equipment, work methods, and technology used in the field.